aforman05/creditcardfraud/ResearchNotes.md

 - Complex; difficult to interpret
 - Expensive to train
 #### Data-Driven
+- Artificial Neural Network (ANN)
+  - Feature Extraction
+  - Supervised Classifiers
+- Convolutional Neural Network
+  - AdaBoost with Majority voiting
+[2]
 ****
 ### Self-Detection
+In a survey of 150 victims of credit card fraud, 82 (54.7%) discovered the fraud on their own after reviewing their account statement.
+While the researchers conducting the survey speculated that the sample was perhaps more technically skilled than the average person, thus inflating the rate of self-detection [1].
+### Timing
+While the majority of victims detected fraud through their statements, only 38.7% of these incidents were detected in under an hour.
+This is signifcantly less than the 69.8% of incidents detected with notifications.
+[1].
 ## Resources
 **[1]** Eman Alashwali, Ragashree Mysuru Chandrashekar, Mandy Lanyon, and Lorrie Faith Cranor.
 2024.
 Detection and Impact of Debit/Credit Card Fraud: Victims' Experiences.
 In Proceedings of the 2024 European Symposium on Usable Security (EuroUSEC '24).
 Association for Computing Machinery, New York, NY, USA, 235–260. https://doi.org/10.1145/3688459.3688464
 <br><br>